 By Freya Sachs '00, HS English Teacher & Department Chair

-So, why do we ask students to do this summer reading thing at all?
-The response, of its necessity and importance, was evident.
+Each year, the question arises: why do we ask students to do this summer reading at all?
 We believe that reading is the key to growth — as humans, learners, citizens.
 Our department has worked, and will continue to work, to create reading lists that allow each student to not only see characters like themselves, but also to find moments and texts that enable them to read with empathy and discover experiences of others; we strive to have a range of texts in terms of subject, challenge, and interest; we want summer reading to be enjoyable, interesting, fun.

 So, consider this an invitation to take a break from our moment and enter another, to find experiences that help us understand our own, that deepen our understanding of the world we inhabit — or of another, imagined, world entirely.
 If you need help finding books you might enjoy, ask your teacher, our librarians, friends — and look for opportunities to share what we are reading, what inspires us, on the horizon.